 Alternatively: If you have an old UniCard/Lyyra card with a barcode starting 210 (a student card issued by the Student Union of the University of Helsinki or a University of Helsinki staff card) it can be activated as a library card.
-The new student card from Frank can't be activated as a library card.
+The new student card from Frank cannot be activated as a library card.

 How much does a library card cost?

-	The first Helka card is free of charge, but for a lost card there is a replacement fee of 5 euros.
+The first Helka card is free of charge, but for a lost card, there is a replacement fee of 5 euros.

 Can I get a library card even though I do not study at the University of Helsinki?

 Yes if you have turned 15, live in Finland, and have a Finnish personal identity document (passport, identity card, driving licence).

 Can a Helsinki City Library / Aalto University Library card be used in Helsinki University Library?